Close Menu

 – Study author Michael Varnum of Arizona State University said today during a press briefing at the AAAS meeting.

 Finally, the researchers let the participants read one of two articles from the New York Times.
-One article from 1996 when researchers had discovered what first seemed to be fossils of extraterrestrial microorganisms found in a meteorite from Mars, while the other from 2010, reported that scientists managed to create artificial bacteria.
+One article from 1996, when researchers had discovered what first seemed to be fossils of extraterrestrial microorganisms found in a meteorite from Mars, while the other from 2010, reported that scientists managed to create artificial bacteria.

 Asking whether the words in those stories reflected emotions that were more positive (e.g., “happy,” “nice,” “good”) or more negative (e.g., “worried,” “nervous,” “annoyed”).
-In both cases, participants reacted more positive, but the article about artificial life gave more negative reactions than the article about life on Mars.
+In both cases, participants reacted more positively, but the article about artificial life gave more negative reactions than the article about life on Mars.

 Nor does it seem that we would be particularly worried if we discovered advanced extraterrestrial civilizations.
-Michael Varnum also investigated how the media reported about what some presented as a possible construction (a ‘Dyson Sphere’) around Tabbys star, and also more recently when the cigar-shaped Oumuamua asteroid from another solar system passed through our solar system, and some speculated whether it was a spaceship.
+Michael Varnum also investigated how the media reported about what some presented as a possible construction (a ‘Dyson Sphere’) around Tabby’s star, and also more recently, when the cigar-shaped Oumuamua asteroid from another solar system passed through our solar system, and some speculated whether it was a spaceship.

 “The reports were consistently positive.
 So if media reports reflect the reactions of the public, it seems that we should take the news quite well.”